 Besides the World Bank, the OECD is one of the principal agencies with expertise on pension issues, particularly as relates to the financial sector.
 Its research and surveillance provide an important independent perspective on pension issues.
-But OECD staff rarely participated in the IMF’s country surveillance or program missions (the only exception being to Ireland during the crisis).
+But IMF country surveillance or program missions rarely included OECD staff (the only exception being to Ireland during the crisis).
 The ILO also has accumulated substantial expertise on pension issues, particularly as relates to actuarial issues and social protection initiatives more generally.
 It has been an important promoter of the concept of a universal social pension, an issue increasingly on the frontlines of discussion in recent years.
 However, IMF-ILO collaboration on pension reform during the evaluation period was limited to IMF program negotiations in Honduras and Lebanon.

 Two principal challenges complicated the Fund’s operational ability to rely on other institutions such as the World Bank for substantive support on pension issues.

 First, effective collaboration is dependent on the staffing capacity and ability of other organizations to provide support to the IMF within specific time frames.
 This may have been more of an issue in the case of Fund-supported programs where time was of particular essence in a negotiating situation.
-Differences in the time frame required for decision-making were particularly an issue in negotiations on pension reform in Greece, where the EC negotiating team confronted different institutional clearance requirements that severely complicated the effectiveness of the Fund staff in its discussions with the authorities.
+Differences in the time frame required for decision-making were particularly an issue in negotiations on pension reform in Greece, where the effectiveness of the Fund staff in its discussions with the authorities was severely complicated by different institutional clearance requirements confronted by the EC negotiating team.

 Second, the Fund may have principally focused on seeking reforms that sought greater fiscal sustainability for pension schemes, whereas other institutions may have placed greater emphasis on other objectives for pension reform (e.g., strengthening compliance, achieving equity, removal of allocative distortions in the policy framework, or eliminating preferential systems).
 Even when partner institutions were substantively on the same page in terms of policy objectives, their relative priorities may still have differed.
 Such differences in policy priorities also emerged in the context of Greece, where the Fund’s Troika partners had different relative policy concerns with regard to pension reforms—for example, the EC had to consider that some policy reforms might set a precedent that would apply in other European countries.